pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNearCost.rst

 The result shows that station at vertex :math:`11` is the nearest.

 .. index::
-    single: dijkstraNearCost - Proposed ; Many to One - Proposed on v3.3
+    single: dijkstraNearCost  ; Many to One

 Many to One
 ...............................................................................